Our renowned RAM Analysis for Investigators class is now online, click here for details

 The King in the West learned that he could no longer open locks, but the Emperor could, and tragically choked on the apple he was eating and expired.

-The fully updated 4 day Advanced Open Source Intelligence Gathering Course will be taught in Bristol UK from the 11th to 14th September 2017.
+The fully updated 4 day Advanced Open Source Intelligence Gathering Course will be taught in Bristol UK from the 22nd to the 25th January 2018.
 There are limited places so please do not delay.

 The course cost is £1850 + VAT.
 This includes a 500 page colour manual, USB3 key with all needed software, a 2 week license of Maltego Classic, Maltego Case File and 3 months international VPN access.